Usmandevblends/CoreJavascript/README.md

 # CoreJavascript
-This is core javascript to make your javascript strong streght
+This is core javascript to make your javascript strong streght;